UEFBiomedicalInformaticsLab/BIODAI/MOO/readme.txt

 In order to do that it requires an internet connection and the file pheno.csv that is already included in this repository.

-All the data files needed to run the tests are included in this repository, except the mrna data that is not included because it is too large for GitHub.
+All the data files needed to run the tests are included in this repository, except for the mrna data because it is too large for GitHub.
 All the results, including plots, are included in this repository, but can also be generated again by a user launching the Python programs.

 The main Python programs get in input an INI file with the configuration of a test.
 All the INI file used to produce